 A cell phone is not only a personal device, it’s also something you want to keep safe.
-That can range from turning on tracking features in case it’s lost or stolen, to protecting it with a case.
+That can range from turning on tracking features in case it’s lost or stolen, to protecting it with a case and a screen protector.
 There are a wide variety of case styles available that offer fashionable designs, as well as rugged builds capable of withstanding some punishment.

 Newer models are supporting wireless charging, where you may appreciate the convenience of filling up a battery cord-free.
-You may want Bluetooth headphones to wirelessly stream audio from your new cell phone.
+You may want truly wireless headphones to wirelessly stream audio from your new cell phone.

 The photographer in you may want to buy a lens or two to attach to your phone’s camera.
 A selfie stick or drone could add to your creativity.
 Your cell phone is a powerful toy and tool all at once—especially with the right pieces involved.